kw7oe/kw7oe.github.io/content/posts/building-phoenix-release-with-docker.md

 ## Extracting tar file

-After building the images, you might be curious how can we extract the tar file from the image itself.
-A quick and easy way is to run the following command:
+After building the image, we can then extract the tar file from the image by running the following command:

 ```bash
 # You could also just manually specifying your app name and version.